-- Management fees are charged for the management activities of Share Classes P, O and T. For details on the percentage, please refer to the information per share class in this annual report. - In executing the investment policy, the Sub-fund may engage buy and sell transactions in other GSAM BV funds, as further detailed in the balance sheet notes.
-The total of these transactions for the reporting period amounts to 11.4% of the total transaction volume for the reporting period. - The manager has outsourced all or part of its management activities to an affiliated external asset manager, Goldman Sachs Asset Management International (GSAMI) which is established in the United Kingdom, as explained in 3.4.4 Outsourcing of management activities.
+- Management fees are charged for the management activities of Share Class P. For details on the percentage, please refer to the information per share class in this annual report. - The manager has outsourced all or part of its management activities to an affiliated external asset manager, Goldman Sachs Asset Management International (GSAMI) which is established in the United Kingdom, as explained in section 3.4.5 Outsourcing of management activities.